bisakhmondal/blog.bisakh/data/blog/Monitoring-with-Datadog-in-Apache-APISIX.md

 | **Ingress Size**     | Timer       | Request body size in bytes.                                                                                 |
 | **Egress Size**      | Timer       | Response body size in bytes.                                                                                |

-The metrics will be sent to the DogStatsD agent with the following tags:

-> If there is no suitable value for any particular tag, the tag will simply be omitted.
+The metrics will be sent to the DogStatsD agent with the following tags.
+If there is no suitable value for any particular tag, the tag will simply be omitted.

 - **route_name**: Name specified in the route schema definition.
 If not present, it will fall back to the route id value.
 - **service_id**: If a route has been created with the abstraction of service, the particular service id will be used.
 - **consumer**: If the route has a linked consumer, the consumer Username will be added as a tag.
 - **balancer_ip**: IP of the Upstream balancer that has processed the current request.
 - **response_status**: HTTP response status code.
-- **scheme**: Scheme that has been used to make the request. e.g. HTTP, gRPC, gRPCs etc.
+- **scheme**: Scheme that has been used to make the request, such as HTTP, gRPC, gRPCs etc.

-The plugin internally maintains a buffer with a timer, and periodically when the timer expires, it flashes the buffered metrics as a batch to the locally run dogstatsd server.
+The plugin maintains a buffer with a timer.
+Periodically, when the timer expires, it flashes the buffered metrics as a batch to the locally run dogstatsd server.
 This approach is less resource-hungry (though it might be insignificant as UDP sockets are very lightweight) by reusing the same UDP socket and doesn't overload the network all the time as the timer can be configured.

 ### Steps to Run Datadog Agent